 It Depends On Your Material

 You also need to consider the nature of your broadcast.
 That may determine such things as whether a weekend or weekday would be a better choice and what day of the week.
 Weekends are the best times to broadcast religious services or activities, social events, and games.
 During the week is more appropriate for something business-related, when your viewers are more likely to be paying attention to such matters as opposed to trying to escape them for a while.
-Tuesday through Thursday are better for the latter than Monday or Friday, by the way.
+Tuesday through Thursday is better for the latter than Monday or Friday, by the way.

 Depending on your material, it may actually be best to broadcast later at night than the statistics suggest.
 That’s often the case with pure entertainment material, especially something more for adults rather than children.
 (Hence the typical scheduling of comedy talk shows in late-night slots.)